-Dunwoody explosion injures four, damages 40-50 units - Reporter Newspapers
+UPDATE: Dunwoody explosion injures four, damages 40-50 units - Reporter Newspapers

 “Working alongside emergency partners, Red Cross disaster volunteers provided support for residents of the Arrive Perimeter Apartments in Dunwoody after an explosion destroyed or damaged some 40-50 of its units and led to an evacuation of all residents, along with a shut-down of power and utilities to the entire complex of buildings on Sunday afternoon,” Nicholson said in an emailed statement.
 “Anyone with emergency needs resulting from the disaster can call 1-800-RedCross for help.”

 According to DeKalb County Fire Rescue, four residents were injured in the blast.
 A spokesperson did not answer questions about how serious or what those injuries are in time for publication.
+Arrive Apartments has not responded to questions about when residents will be able to return to their homes, but has set up a Go Fund Me, according to its Instagram page.

+Dunwoody Mayor Lynn Deutsch said in an emailed statement that she was “grateful” for the first responders on the scene.

+“I am grateful for Dunwoody Police, DeKalb County Fire Rescue and other first responders.
+I was able to observe them as they worked this emergency, and I was reminded of how fortunate we are to have them serve our community,” Deutsch said in an email.
+“I’m also thankful for the agencies that assisted in this emergency response.
+They include the Sandy Springs Fire Department, Sandy Springs Police and Brookhaven Police.
+Even Dunwoody’s Citizens on Patrol stepped up to offer assistance.
+The Red Cross set up a staging area in Dunwoody to help displaced families, and their work continues.
+I’m asking everyone to keep the impacted families in your thoughts and prayers.”

 This is an ongoing story and will be updated as more information becomes available.

-Note: Update: this story has been updated with comments from Arrive Apartments, the city of Dunwoody, and Atlanta Gas Light Company.